MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/configure-remote-database.md

 ms.custom: ""
 ---

-# Configure SQL Server or PostgreSQL database for DeployR
+# Configure SQL Server or PostgreSQL Database for DeployR

 During the configuration of DeployR, a local SQLite database is automatically installed and configured for you.
 After configuring DeployR, you can update the configuration to use another database.
 This is particularly useful when you want to use a remote database or when you have multiple front-ends.